alexnrhodes/PandoraProject/README.md

 # PandoraProject
 This is a project used to display my proficiency in iOS development.

-A description of the overall iOS application
-A high level architectural overview of your iOS application. e.g. names, relationships and purposes of all UIViewControllers and UIViews
-Explanations for and descriptions of the design patterns you leveraged Screenshots of each View and descriptions of the overall user flow

 Here, we have a simple weather app using the openweathermap.org api.
 With this app, you see weather by your current location upon launch.
 You can also search for a location by city name as well as set a favorite location.

 <img src="PandoraProjectImages/RequestLocationView.png" width="200" > <img src="PandoraProjectImages/CurrentLocation.png" width="200" >